 What if my child was born after 1 October 1989 or you separated after this date?

-If your child/ren were born after 1 October 1989 or you separated after that date, your child/ren are covered by The Child Support (Registration and Collection) Act 1988 and the Child Support (Assessment) Act 1989 which are administered by the Department of Human Services.
+If your child/ren were born after 1 October 1989 or you separated after that date, your child/ren are covered by the Child Support (Registration and Collection) Act 1988 and the Child Support (Assessment) Act 1989 which are administered by Services Australia .

 What if you agree about the child support arrangements?

 Regardless of when your child/ren was born, if you agree about the child support arrangements, you can make your own arrangements for child support.
-You do not have to apply to The Department of Human Services or the Federal Circuit Court when making arrangements for child support.
+You do not have to apply to Services Australia or the Federal Circuit Court when making arrangements for child support.
 You can enter into a private child support agreement and you can also include the agreement in a parenting plan.